ericktgarcia/CS205FinalProject/README.md

 # Coupled Simulated Annealing
 We developed a coupled simulated annealing implementation that runs stochastic optimizations in parallel using MPI.
-We describe here how to use the sampler and explore some of its properties and potentially efficiency gains on a series of increasingly complex random Markov Chain microsimulations.
+We describe here how to use the sampler and explore some of its properties and potential efficiency gains on a series of increasingly complex random Markov Chain microsimulations.

 ## Run the Sampler
 First, we must compile the sampler.
 The easiest way to do this is to get an interactive job.
 We request two nodes, so we can test the compiled sampler when we finish.